bsc anesthesia

 Obstetrics AnesthetistWorks with obstetricians, neonatologists, and labor/delivery nurses to ensure quality care for mothers and babies.12 LPA

-NEET Requirement: Some top institutions (e.g., AIIMS, JIPMER) require NEET-UG scores, while many private colleges and state universities accept merit-based applications or conduct their own entrance exams.
+NEET Requirement: Top institutions like AIIMS or JIPMER may require NEET-UG scores, while many private colleges and state universities accept merit-based applications or conduct their own entrance exams.

 Evaluate numerous career choices to choose the right career path for yourself.
 Dive in to our guide on Career Options.